-The Strongly Correlated Electron Team at Los Alamos National Laboratory has an immediate opening for one or more postdoctoral positions, with an emphasis on characterization of strongly correlated quantum materials.
-Our multifaceted, highly collaborative team, which includes capabilities in sample growth, characterization, device fabrication, measurements under extreme conditions (high pressure, high fields, and low temperature), explores new physics through new materials.
-Our interests for this postdoc position include (but are not limited to): topological matter, unconventional superconductivity, quantum criticality, heavy fermion physics, low dimensional physics, and new phases of matter.
-Successful applicants will benefit not only from a highly interactive environment within our team but also from the close proximity of the NHMFL pulsed magnetic field facility, the Center for Integrated Nanotechnologies (MPA-CINT), and the theoretical condensed matter group at Los Alamos.
-We seek highly motivated individuals who are passionate about physics to develop and explore new ideas on quantum materials.
-Any inquiries about this opening and other opportunities within our group are welcome and should be sent to firstname.lastname@example.org .
+The Strongly Correlated Electron Team at Los Alamos National Laboratory has an immediate opening for one postdoctoral position with an emphasis on the synthesis and characterization of narrow-gap semiconducting quantum materials.
+Our multifaceted, highly collaborative team explores new physics through new materials, and our capabilities include single crystal growth, characterization, device fabrication, measurements under extreme conditions (high pressure, high fields, and low temperature).
+Our interest for this project focuses on ultra-clean narrow-gap semiconductors that can be used for dark matter detection in the light mass range.
+The successful applicant will benefit not only from a highly interactive environment within our team but also from the close proximity of the NHMFL pulsed magnetic field facility, the Center for Integrated Nanotechnologies (MPA-CINT), and the theoretical condensed matter group at Los Alamos.
+We seek highly motivated individuals who are passionate about materials science, physics, and chemistry to develop and explore new ideas on narrow-gap semiconductors including Zintl phases, correlated hybridization gaps, and charge-density-wave instabilities.
+Any inquiries about this specific opening and other opportunities within our group are welcome and should be sent to firstname.lastname@example.org .

 What You Need

 A strong background in experimental condensed matter physics.